ExplicITConsulting/set-outlooksignatures.com/faq.en.md

   1. Simulation mode is enabled: Mailboxes defined in SimulateMailboxes
   2. Outlook is installed and has profiles, and New Outlook is not set as default: Mailboxes from Outlook profiles
   3. New Outlook is installed: Mailboxes from New Outlook (including manually added and automapped mailboxes for the currently logged-in user)
-  4. If none of the above matches: Mailboxes from Outlook Web (including manually added mailboxes, automapped mailboxes follow when Microsoft updates Outlook Web to match the New Outlook experience)
+  4. If none of the above matches: Mailboxes from Outlook on the web (including manually added mailboxes, automapped mailboxes follow when Microsoft updates Outlook on the web to match the New Outlook experience)

-Default signatures cannot be set locally or in Outlook Web until an Outlook profile has been configured, as the corresponding settings are stored in registry paths containing random numbers, which need to be created by Outlook.
+Default signatures cannot be set locally or in Outlook on the web until an Outlook profile has been configured, as the corresponding settings are stored in registry paths containing random numbers, which need to be created by Outlook.

 ## 25. What if Outlook is not installed at all?
-If Outlook is not installed at all, Set-OutlookSignatures will still be useful: It determine the logged-in users email address, create the signatures for his personal mailbox in a temporary location, set a default signature in Outlook Web as well as the out-of-office replies.
+If Outlook is not installed at all, Set-OutlookSignatures will still be useful: It determine the logged-in users email address, create the signatures for his personal mailbox in a temporary location, set a default signature in Outlook on the web as well as the out-of-office replies.

 ## 26. What about the roaming signatures feature in Exchange Online?
 Set-OutlookSignatures can handle roaming signatures since v4.0.0.
 See parameter '[MirrorCloudSignatures](/parameters#38-virtualmailboxconfigfile)' for details.

 Set-OutlookSignatures supports romaing signatures independent from the Outlook version used.
-Roaming signatures are also supported in scenarios where only Outlook Web in the cloud or New Outlook is used.
+Roaming signatures are also supported in scenarios where only Outlook on the web in the cloud or New Outlook is used.

 As there is no Microsoft official API yet, this feature is to be used at your own risk (MirrorCloudSignatures has been stable since its initial release in 2022).

 Storing signatures in the mailbox is a good idea, as this makes signatures available across devices and apps.

-As soon as Microsoft makes available a public API, more email clients will get support for this feature - which will close a gap, Set-OutlookSignatures cannot fill because it is not running on exchange servers: Adding signatures to mails sent from apss besides Outlook for Windows, Outlook Web and New Outlook.
+As soon as Microsoft makes available a public API, more email clients will get support for this feature - which will close a gap, Set-OutlookSignatures cannot fill because it is not running on exchange servers: Adding signatures to mails sent from apss besides Outlook on Windows, Outlook on the web and New Outlook.

 Roaming signatures will very likely never be available for mailboxes on-prem, and it seems that it also will not be available for shared mailboxes in the cloud.

 Until an API is available, you can disable the feature with a registry key - you can still use the feature via Set-OutlookSignatures.
-This key forces Outlook for Windows to use the well-known file based approach and ensure full compatibility with Set-OutlookSignatures, until a public API is released and incorporated into the software.
+This key forces Outlook on Windows to use the well-known file based approach and ensure full compatibility with Set-OutlookSignatures, until a public API is released and incorporated into the software.
 For details, please see <a href="https://support.microsoft.com/en-us/office/outlook-roaming-signatures-420c2995-1f57-4291-9004-8f6f97c54d15?ui=en-us&rs=en-us&ad=us">this Microsoft article</a>.

-Microsoft is already supporting the feature in Outlook Web for more and more Exchange Online tenants.
+Microsoft is already supporting the feature in Outlook on the web for more and more Exchange Online tenants.
 Currently, this breaks PowerShell commands such as Set-MailboxMessageConfiguration.
-If you want to temporarily disable the feature for Outlook Web in your Exchange Online, you can do this with the command `Set-OrganizationConfig -PostponeRoamingSignaturesUntilLater $false`.
+If you want to temporarily disable the feature for Outlook on the web in your Exchange Online, you can do this with the command `Set-OrganizationConfig -PostponeRoamingSignaturesUntilLater $false`.

 ## 27. Why does the text color of my signature change sometimes?